 2021 Writers and Musicals

-20 writers of 9 new musicals will join us for 9 sequential week-long residencies to focus solely on writing their musical.
-One team is in residence each week.
+20 writers of 9 new musicals joined us for 9 sequential week-long residencies in summer 2021 to focus solely on writing their musical.
+One team was in residence each week.

 Click below to learn more about the writers and their musicals!